FREE CLOTHING AND FURNITURE

 -

-At checkout, a volunteer or staff member will ensure clothing needs have been met per the intake paperwork.
+At checkout, a volunteer or staff member will ensure that clothing needs have been met per the intake paperwork.
 The client will be escorted from the clothing bank area.

 -